Adjustable Speed Drives

 - Infinitely adjustable.
 0-400 RPM speed range with 1800 RPM input.

-- For Models Y, QX and ZX Drives, C-Flange adapters are available for connecting customer supplied motors to the drive you have selected.
+For Models Y, QX and ZX Drives, C-Flange adapters are available for connecting customer-supplied motors to the drive you selected.

-Zero-Max Adjustable Speed Drives are used on a wide variety of machinery.
-They may be used as a primary or secondary drive and are available with several control options and shaft arrangements.
+Zero-Max adjustable speed drives operate as primary or secondary drives and are available with several control options and shaft arrangements.
+Adjustable speed drive applications include:

-Zero-Max actually began when inventor Sterling Stageberg designed a mechanical adjustable speed transmission drive used on automotive windshield wipers.
+Over a half-century of manufacturing experience has made Zero-Max today’s leading manufacturer of adjustable speed drives.
+Zero-Max began when inventor Sterling Stageberg designed a mechanical adjustable speed transmission drive for automotive windshield wipers.
 His design allowed a variable drive output speed from a constant input from zero to maximum (thus, Zero-Max).